Pigmentation

 Post-Inflammatory Hyperpigmentation

-Post-inflammatory hyperpigmentation (PIH) is a form of hyperpigmentation that arises after skin inflammation or injury.
-PIH is frequently associated with acne, trauma, and other inflammatory skin conditions.
+Post-inflammatory hyperpigmentation (PIH) is a type of pigmentation that develops after skin inflammation or injury.
+It’s commonly linked to acne, trauma, or other inflammatory skin conditions.

 Post-Inflammatory Hyperpigmentation

-Post-inflammatory hyperpigmentation (PIH) is a form of hyperpigmentation that arises after skin inflammation or injury.
-PIH is frequently associated with acne, trauma, and other inflammatory skin conditions.
+Post-inflammatory hyperpigmentation (PIH) is a type of pigmentation that develops after skin inflammation or injury.
+It’s commonly linked to acne, trauma, or other inflammatory skin conditions.

 Our Treatments for Pigmentation